 2. Amazon

-Serving as both a B2C and a B2B ecommerce platform, Amazon's global popularity has made it one of the top websites for selling on the web.
-The company was launched by Jeff Bezos in 1994 and started as an online bookstore, swiftly expanding into a diverse B2C ecommerce giant.
-It revolutionized how consumers shop by offering an extensive range of products at competitive prices with reliable delivery.
+Serving as both a B2C and a B2B ecommerce platform, Amazon’s global popularity has made it one of the top marketplace options for selling products online.
+The company was launched by Jeff Bezos in 1994 and started as an online bookstore, swiftly expanding into a diverse B2C internet commerce giant.
+It revolutionized how consumers shop by offering an extensive range of products at competitive prices, a seamless cart and checkout process, and reliable delivery experiences that set a new standard in online retail.

 For businesses, selling on Amazon provides vast exposure to millions of customers, a trusted platform for transactions, and fulfillment services through Amazon’s FBA (Fulfillment by Amazon).
 According to the company, over 60% of the sales on Amazon are generated by independent sellers, the majority of whom are small and medium-sized businesses.

 However, there are disadvantages.
 High competition can drive down prices and margins.
 Amazon also charges significant fees, which can erode profits.
-The web marketplace controls customer data and interactions, limiting sellers’ ability to build direct relationships with their customers.
-Furthermore, Amazon’s own products often compete directly with third-party sellers, potentially prioritizing its goods over others.
+The web marketplace controls customer data and interactions, limiting merchants’ ability to build direct relationships with their customers.
+Furthermore, Amazon’s own products often compete directly with third-party sellers, potentially prioritizing its products over others.

 Price: Merchants can opt for the Individual plan, paying $0.99 for every item sold, or the Professional plan for access to all the platform’s features, paying $39.99 per month.
 In addition, Amazon charges a selling fee for every item sold, which varies depending on the product category and ranges from 3% to 45%.